'˜If I can't have you, nobody will' : Meet the workers who help Northamptonshire domestic abuse victims

 This is just one case police officer Chloe Hegarty-Boatman, domestic abuse response officer (DART) for Northamptonshire Police, has had to deal with.

 "Sometimes the perpetrators are the abusers, but on the other hand, after that has taken place and there are physical injuries, they also become the carer and the victim becomes dependent on the carer to go out because they are afraid or scared.

 "One woman said to me ‘I was ashamed to go out'.
-I said 'there is no shame, you are a vulnerable victim'.
+I said, 'there's no shame, you are a vulnerable victim'.
 But these perpetrators act like the carer, they’ll go out, they’ll get the plasters and the medication and they’ll come back and care for that person and rebuild that trust and it will start again.
 It’s very much a cycle of abuse."

-Statistics for Northamptonshire Police show that between December 2016 and February 2017 there were 1792 domestic abuse crimes and 21.2 per cent of domestic abuse incidents were alcohol related.
+Figures from Northamptonshire Police show that between December 2016 and February 2017 there were 1,792 domestic abuse crimes and 21.2 per cent of domestic abuse incidents were alcohol-related.

-Incidents reported while children were present reached 26.1 percent, and Chloe says this isn't uncommon as she has found herself checking on children's welfare while safeguarding vulnerable adults, and has taken the time to identify whether the child's home is dirty, or if there is a lack of food or toys in the house.
+And incidents reported while children were present reached 26.1 per cent.
+Chloe says that in her experience, this particular figure is very true and she has found herself checking on children's welfare while safeguarding vulnerable adults; whether the child's home is dirty, or even if there's a lack of food or toys in the house.

 Following a rubber-stamp on new legislation regarding controlling or coercive behaviour, Chloe said it has given police more powers to prosecute.

 Referring to the guidelines, Chloe explained what the charge means.
 She said: “It’s not only who the perpetrators' abuse, but it’s the dangerous pattern of behaviour.
 It seeks to take their liberty and freedom to strip them away from their sense of self.